 What's On in the Cotswolds

-The Cotswolds' year is packed with events, ranging from world famous international festivals to quirky unique events based on local traditions.
-There is also a packed sporting events calender with rugby, horse-racing and motor-sports, as well as music events, exhibitions, arts and literature festivals, and theatrical productions.
+The Cotswolds' year is packed with events, ranging from world famous international festivals to quirky events based on local traditions.
+There is also a packed events calender with rugby, horse-racing and motor-sports, as well as music events, exhibitions, arts and literature festivals, and theatrical productions.

 You’ll find plenty of inspiration to help you make the most of your stay, whether you’re planning your visit around a particular festival or just looking to see what’s on when you’re here.

 The Festival at Cheltenham kicks off the jump racing season in March with the excitment of Gold Cup day.
 Families can enjoy Easter egg hunts at many Cotswolds' attractions.
 Badminton Horse Trials and Cheltenham Jazz Festival are some of the largest festivals in spring.
 Quirky Cotswolds events include the famous Cheese Rolling at Cooper's Hill and Tetbury Woolsack Races.

 Look out for magical Giffords Circus as it travels its way around the Cotswolds.
 Families will also enjoy the Times Science Festival and Wychwood Music Festival.
 Other key events include the Three Counties Show, Tewkesbury Medieval Festival and the Royal International Air Tattoo at Fairford.

 Heritage days see some attractions, not normally open to the public, open their doors.
 The leaf colours of Westonbirt Arboretum and Batsford Arboretum amaze.
 The Times Cheltenham Literature Festival is the flagship festival of the autumn.

 In winter, you'll find carpets of snowdrops at Painswick Rococo Gardens, Colesbourne and Newark Park.
 The Cheltenham Folk Festival and Gloucester Cajun & Zydeco Festival add a touch of spice to the proceedings.